-Lauren is the author and illustrator of When Emily was Small.
+Lauren is the author and illustrator of When Emily was Small and Etty Darwin and the Four Pebble Problem.
 She has lived on both coasts of Canada, always within reach of the sea.
 She currently lives in a 140-year-old house in the wilds of Nova Scotia with her librarian husband, two curious children, an ever-expanding collection of books, two hives of bees, and one cat.
 She has a Visual Arts BFA with Honours from the University of Victoria, and a certificate of Fine Furniture from Camosun College.
 Along the way, she has learned to make a Queen Anne Highboy, a pottery mug, a hand knit pair of socks, a headstand, and a mess.
 She is represented by Jackie Kaiser at Westwood Creative Artists.

-Nancy is the author/photographer of 4 childrens book in the Secret Life of Squirrels series, with a fifth on the way.
-She is a retired high school Family Studies teacher and Guidance Counsellor with a love for photography and the curious antics of her backyard squirrels.
-In about 2010 she started taking making squirrel size props (a barbecue, mailbox, washer and dryer, etc) and dioramas, and she lured squirrels into her sets by hiding nuts.
+Nancy is the author/photographer of 4 childrens book in the Secret Life of Squirrels series, and a new (2021) alphabet board book featuring Oakley the Squirrel.
+She is a retired high school Family Studies teacher and Guidance Counsellor.
+In 2010 she started making squirrel size props (a barbecue, mailbox, washer and dryer, etc) and dioramas, and she lured her backyard squirrels into her sets by hiding nuts.
 Her humorous photos of the squirrels appeared online and in newspapers and magazines world-wide.
-In 2014 her first children’s book, The Secret Life of Squirrels, was published in Canada and the U.S., followed by three subsequent books in 2015 and 2016, and July 2018.
+In 2014 her first children’s book, The Secret Life of Squirrels, was published in Canada, U.S. and Japan and South Korea.
 For classroom visits, Nancy brings along a tote box filled with some of her homemade props to show the students and she talks about the art and craft of recycling and being creative.

 BIOGRAPHY Maritza, artist and designer with over 17 years of international experience.
 University Graduated ISDI (Superior Institute of Design) 1993.
 Bachelor in drawing and sculpture (Fine Art Academy San Alejandro) 1988.
 Junior in Fine Arts (23yC) 1984.
 All in Havana, Cuba.
 Also she has several post-graduated courses.